mohabgabber/privalise-network/README.md

 # PrivaLise
 ### Social Media Network Focuses On Data Security And Being Community Driven Web App

+## Important!
+this web application is a demonstration only do not it's not audited, and it contains security vulnurabilities, USE IT AT YOUR OWN RESPONSIBILITY

 ## The Main Idea:
 Can you imagine a centralized, but privacy-respecting social network?
 One that is modern, easy to use, fast and provides security and protection for everyone.
 That is why we created PrivaLise!